ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 `[ vagga 2 ]` is about the attitude one should always carry.
-One is a trainer.
-One is chained to those wild animals 247, so one should train them 247.
+One is a tamer.
+One is chained to those wild animals 247, so one should tame them 247.

 > do not abandond yourself to [ intoxication | no vigilance ],
 >